onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 the best way to help your movement is to signal it and the best ways to find worthwhile movements is to see which are trending and who is supporting them

+The new world order is about optimally figuring out our needs and solving for them

+How can a country limit or completely ban youtube shorts - just part of an app i stead of a whole app like tiktok?

+There is an optimal way to raise a human being - an optimal tradeoff for making them the most capable and happy and inspired without robbing them of their childhood and pressuring them to be something they don’t want to be.
+We need to be constantly striving towards this optimality and justify in the most accessible and authoritative way possible what and why should be done for the best results.

 > "you can just do things" - [Sam Altman](https://x.com/sama/status/1870527558783218106)
 You can just program society